Fires have destroyed 150 homes and killed three people in NSW over a catastrophic weekend of bushfires on Australia's east coast.

 Australia's Bureau of Meteorology has forecasted these strong winds to last well into Friday evening (23 November)

-Please check with your airline (domestic and international flights) or more information and check with your travel insurance company as cut off dates for coverage for this event can vary.
+Please check with your airline (domestic and international flights) or more information.

 NSW Rural Fire Service and Newcastle Airport report that there are traffic delays and road closures near the airport due to a bushfire burning nearby in Campvale and Salt Ash including near the runway.
 While the airport remains open, passengers are strongly advised to make sure they take extra time to get to the airport in case of delays.
 There are also issues with cell phone reception in the area.

 Incoming flights from Sydney or Melbourne may be impacted by the strong winds currently affecting those two cities causing delays and cancellations.
 Check with your airline before departure for more information.